-Life in an RV park with working RVers from all walks of life.
+Life in an RV park with working RVers from all walks of life -- what is that like, anyway?
 I asked to post this article because of the job mix.
 But, what impresses me is the sense of community and cooperation the residents share.

 by full-time RVer William Briggs

 Long-term living in an RV park differs in several important ways from life in a sticks-and-bricks neighborhood.
 My friend, Karen, who is a member of this group, made an interesting observation.
 She noticed that people in RV parks do not stratify into neighborhoods comprised of folks sharing a similar socio-economic background.
 I had never noticed that fact, but she is right.
 In an RV park, all classes live together.